 With CallBack the customer can leave his / her number to be called back by an available agent during business hours.

-With QueuedCallback the customer can leave their number and disconnect the call, but remain in queue.
+With QueuedCallback The QueuedCallBack feature enables the customer to leave his / her number while waiting in the queue in order to get called back by an available contact center agent. customers can leave their number and disconnect the call, but remain in queue.
 As soon as it is their turn in queue, an Agent with the appropriate Skill will be hunted.
 Once the Agent answered he will hear a dial tone and the UCC calls the Customer.

 One of the major advantages of Anywhere365 is Skill Based Hunting.
 This makes it possible to select call agents based on their skills.
 This means that customers will be connected to only those call agents that are actually able to help them.
 This way of hunting is used for Voice, Chat and WebChat.

-When using audio recordings to enhance the quality of you call center, it can be time consuming to listen back to all those recordings.
-With the Speech to Text integration, the dialogue transcript can be written back automatically to your back-office system.
+When using audio recordings to enhance the quality of your contact center, it can be time consuming to listen back to all those recordings.
+With the Speech to Text integration, the dialogue transcript can be saved automatically to your back-office system.

 Integrate Azure Services with Anywhere365 to enable features as Realtime Translation, Mood Recognition, Live Transcription and much more.